Bible Meaning: Middle land

 New Testament mention

-Inhabitants from Media were in Jerusalem during Pentecost in 30 A.D. to witness, for the first time, God pouring out his Spirit on a large group of people (Acts 2:1 - 9).
-They would become some of the first people converted to Christianity after the ascension of Christ.
+Inhabitants from Media were in Jerusalem during Pentecost in 30 A.D. to witness God pouring out his Spirit on a large group of people (Acts 2:1 - 9).
+They became some of the first people converted after the ascension of Christ.

-In the ninth year of Hoshea the king of Assyria took Samaria, and carried Israel away into Assyria, and placed them in Halah and in Habor by the river of Gozan, and in the cities of the Medes.
+In the ninth year of Hoshea the king of Assyria took Samaria, and carried Israel away into Assyria, and placed them in Halah and in Habor by the river of Gozan, and in the cities of the Medes (Media).

 Esther 1:2 - 3